agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-5-29-Where-It-All_Started.md

 **INSTAGRAM**

+Here we are!
+This is where I exposed myself to the world of Computer Vision for the first time.

+After proving my hypothesis for the significant difference in sales before and after the use of Instagram by applying MannWhitney U test, I decided to perform some Natural Language Processing and Computer Vision techniques.

-text likes and photos were already scraped from Insta by the help of another script found on Github.
+Captions, dates of posts, likes and photos had already been scraped from Instagram by the help of another script found on GitHub and stored in my disk.

 ```python